VyprBot/vyprbot.github.io/commands.md

 | vb trump                            | Get a random Donald Trump quote including the time and year.
 | vb twitter `OPTIONAL: @USER_OR_ACCOUNT`| Get the latest Tweet off of an account.
 Leave blank to check your Twitter account, add a @ and a user to check someone else's Twitter if they have it set, and check any account by leaving out the @.
 Examples: `vb twitter`, `vb twitter @visioisiv` checks the user VisioisiV's twitter if they have it set on VyprBot, and `vb twitter xqc` would check xQcOW's Twitter account.
 | vb uid `OPTIONAL: USER`             | Get the UserID of a Twitch account.
 Will show if the user is banned or not.
+| vb unban `SINGLE_OR_MULTIPLE_USERS` | Unban a single user, or a space separated list of users.
+See "vb ban" for vice-versa.
 | vb urban `PHRASE`                   | Use Urban Dictionary to look up the meaning of a word.
 Example: "`vb urban lmfao`".
 There is some square brackets in the response, juts act as if they didn't exist.
 It's just a werid formatting bug.
 | vb vanish                           | Disappear and never come back. <img src="https://cdn.7tv.app/emote/6040aa41cf6746000db1034e/1x">
 | vb weather `@USER_OR_LOCATION`      | This will get the weather for the location you previously set.
 If you would like to check someone else's weather, you can use "`vb weather @USER`".
 Make sure to **INCLUDE THE @ SIGN!!!!!** Example: "`vb weather @VisioisiV`".
 If you would like to check the weather for a specific location, you can use "`vb weather LOCATION_NAME`".
 Example: "`vb weather paris france`".
 Leave this blank to check your location.